 Richard Arlen… I’m not gonna lie.
 The first time I saw him onscreen, my jaw dropped.
 He was just too handsome for me to process.
 I mean, like, wow.
 Most viewers will know him from Wings, which is unfortunate because I think he has been showcased better elsewhere.
 Like this film.

 Mr. Arlen hit the big time in the mid-twenties but slipped from the top tier of stardom by the mid-thirties.
-Arlen gets very little respect from silent historians (even his IMDB profile has a glint of snark).
-I believe this has something to do with Louise Brooks, Arlen’s two-time co-star, who made no secret of her disdain for his abilities.
+Arlen’s acting gets very little respect from silent historians (even his IMDB profile as of this writing has a glint of snark).

 Well, take a gander at Mr. Arlen in this film!
 He’s charming, heroic, mouthy… everything you could possibly want in a bootlegger (is is he?) hero.
 Added bonus: that fedora makes him look very much like a 20’s Indiana Jones.
 Hmmm, an idea…